ionic-team/ionic-framework/core/src/components/modal/readme.md

 Modals in iOS mode have the ability to be presented in a card-style and swiped to close.
 The card-style presentation and swipe to close gesture are not mutually exclusive, meaning you can pick and choose which features you want to use.
 For example, you can have a card-style modal that cannot be swiped or a full sized modal that can be swiped.

+If you are creating an application that uses `ion-tabs`, it is recommended that you get the parent `ion-router-outlet` using `this.routerOutlet.parentOutlet.nativeEl`, otherwise the tabbar will not scale down when the modal opens.

 ```javascript
 import { IonRouterOutlet } from '@ionic/angular';